Frank de Jong: Politics

 The Ontario Green Party did not originally have a formal leadership structure, and was run in a very decentralized manner (nominal leaders were sometimes chosen for elections, but they had no personal authority over party decisions).
 De Jong and a broad coalition of chapters agreed to a new constitution in 1993.
 The legwork to facilitate the change was led by Ian Whyte in Ottawa and Jim Harris in Toronto.
-The actual rewriting of the constitution was led by Ken Toews Policy coordinator who headed up a team to write the new constitution.
+The actual rewriting of the constitution was led by policy coordinator Ken Toews who headed up a team to write the new constitution.
 The changes to the constitution were approved with an 88% majority.
 There is a direct line between these changes to our constitution and the eventual election of Mike Schreiner to the provincial legislature.
 A small number of chapters opposed this approach, and successfully campaigned for a formal leadership contest in 1993.
-De Jong himself entered this contest, and defeated Jim Harris, who later became leader of the Green Party of Canada.
+De Jong himself entered this contest, and defeated Harris, who later became leader of the Green Party of Canada.
 De Jong supported Harris's leadership of the federal party until Harris stepped down in 2006, at which time de Jong supported David Chernushenko's leadership bid.
 He was challenged for the leadership of the Ontario Green Party by Judy Greenwood-Speers in 2001.